Case Study: Creating Processes and a Compliant Experiential Intern Program for StarterStudio

 Guest apps designed with the brand name that helps the guest track their usage, stays, etc.

 Battle for bandwidth.
-It is imperative for hospitality vendors to allow guests to connect quickly and reliably.
+It's imperative for hospitality vendors to allow guests to connect quickly and reliably.
 Multiple this by dozens, hundreds, and thousands of guests (depending on location), this means hospitality providers have to stay at head of the curve.

-Tech lounges.
 Guests want to access tech to relax or get work done outside of their hotel rooms.
-This requires the hospitality industry think about guest desires and include semi-public spaces where guests can engage tech on their terms.
+This requires the hospitality industry to think about guest desires and include semi-public spaces where guests can engage tech on their terms.

-Putting the tech aspects aside the next area the hospitality industry reflects innovation and value to discriminating guests includes the experiential aspect for the guest.
-(Hotel Trends Transforming the Guest Experience in 2018, Sept 2017).
+Putting the tech aspects aside, the next area the hospitality industry reflects innovation and value to discriminating guests includes the experiential aspect for the guest.